-The Chesapeake Bay Nontidal Water Quality Workgroup coordinates the implementation of this monitoring program to ensure comparability among participants.
-Sampling is performed by 10 agencies in five states, with five laboratories analyzing the samples.
-Participants follow standard operating procedures that conform to Chesapeake Bay Nontidal Network protocols which are based on USGS sampling methods and EPA-approved analytical methods.
-Each organization has an approved quality assurance plan that describes field and lab methods, quality control specifications, data management and reporting procedures.
+The Chesapeake Bay Program Integrated Monitoring Networks Workgroup provides inter-agency coordination among the nontidal network participants to ensure the continuity of operations.
+Sampling is performed by nine agencies in five states, with five laboratories analyzing the samples.
+Participants follow standard operating procedures that conform to Nontidal Network protocols and quality control specifications, which are based on USGS sampling methods and EPA-approved analytical methods.

 The CBP Data Integrity Workgroup routinely evaluates laboratory performance through inter-laboratory studies such as the Chesapeake Bay Split Sample and Blind Audit Programs and the USGS Standard Reference Sample Program.
 Nontidal water quality data are reported to the Chesapeake Bay Program and are available on the Chesapeake Bay Program DataHub.